J.D. Advocacy Emphasis Area Requirements

 • Procedure and Criteria for Selection:

-• The maximum number of students who will be permitted to enter the emphasis each year will be set by the director of advocacy taking into account the ability to provide adequate supervision and advising.
+• The maximum number of students who will be permitted to enter the emphasis each year will be set by the emphasis director taking into account the ability to provide adequate supervision and advising.

 • No student shall be admitted to the Advocacy program unless he or she has a grade-point average of 2.7 or above in all law school classes previously taken.

-• Part-time Students and Other Students with Unusual Schedules: The director of advocacy is authorized to make appropriate adjustments in the deadlines for part-time students or other students whose schedules do not substantially conform to the six semester paradigm.
+• Part-time Students and Other Students with Unusual Schedules: The emphasis director is authorized to make appropriate adjustments in the deadlines for part-time students or other students whose schedules do not substantially conform to the six semester paradigm.

 Student Learning Outcomes